 Sunday, March 9, 2014

-The abstracted designs of pottery from the Hopi, Zuni, Navajo and Apache tribes of the Southwest allude to the relationships among people and the relationships between people and their environment.
+The abstracted designs of pottery from the Hopi, Zuni, and Pueblo peoples of the Southwest allude to the relationships among people and the relationships between people and their environment.
 Illustrate your own 2-D pottery shape inspired by the designs of the Southwest.
 Explore the newly installed Native American Voices with a scavenger hunt.

 Sunday, April 13, 2014